VARUN-DABHARE-2/Team-2-Online-Banking-System/README.md

 # Team-2-Online-Banking-System

 ## About
-V.A.S.P is an Angular web application which is made on Angular using Spring Boot and Oracle as databse.
+V.A.S.P is an Angular web application which is made on Angular using Spring Boot and Oracle as database.
 - Admins can add new employees, approve the requests and make significant changes.
 - Employees can add new customers, approve the requests and make significant changes.
 - Customers can register, login and use the banking services with this application.